 Is Flightscope Mevo Plus Accurate?
 Mevo Plus is a fantastic launch monitor that uses radar-based technology to measure and model your golf shots on a simulated driving range or golf course.
-This article will examine Flightscope Mevo Plus’ accuracy.
+The upcoming Fusion Tracking update will enhance the accuracy of the system further.
+This article will examine Flightscope Mevo Plus accuracy in detail.

 Flightscope Mevo Plus provides good data accuracy, particularly when used outside and in larger spaces.
 You must set up the Mevo Plus correctly, avoid obstructions to the radar sensor in your simulator area and pay attention to positioning settings such as tilt.